Porkenstein/D-DNextApp/README.md

 D-DNextApp
 ==========

-An app for dungeon masters playing in D&amp;D next.
+An app for dungeon masters playing in DnD next.